 The ultimate objective is to reach an open, independent and global cargo shipping platform.
 This will enhance supply chain transparency and efficiency, potentially unlocking millions of euros in cost savings in the long term.

-DELIVER is a leading supply chain management pioneer, powered by blockchain.
-More than a technology, DELIVER is a community of shippers, logistics service providers, authorities and banks integrated within and operating on DELIVER to improve the pace, ease and flexibility of global business operations.
+Naviporta is a leading supply chain management pioneer, powered by blockchain.
+More than a technology, Naviporta is a community of shippers, logistics service providers, authorities and banks integrated within and operating on DELIVER to improve the pace, ease and flexibility of global business operations.
 Each company connects just once and is automatically connected to many.
 That's the power of the network.
 It's a breakthrough approach: a global "on tap" utility-like system for powering trade flow networks.
 It's here now; it's proven; it's transforming how companies operate.

 About Samsung SDS Global SCL Netherlands